 My Side of the Mountain by Jean Craighead George

 Sam hates his life in urban New York and decides to run away from the cramped apartment where his family lives.
 He heads for the mountains and an unforgettable story of challenge, self-reliance and resilience.
+A compelling read for grade 6 students.

 Out of My Mind by Sharon Draper